guardrails-ai/extracted_summary_sentences_match/README.md

 ### Intended use

-- Primary intended uses: This validator is only useful when performing summarization.
-- Out-of-scope use cases: If the summary is correct but is an abstractive summary, this validator will give false negatives.
+This validator is only useful when performing summarization.
+If the summary is correct but is an abstractive summary, this validator will give false negatives.

 ### Resources required